geoffsee/GraalFaaS/README.md

   - docker run -p 8080:8080 ghcr.io/geoffsee/graalfaas:latest
   - Persist uploads: -v $(pwd)/.faas:/app/.faas

+## Troubleshooting
+- Gradle can’t find a JDK: Let Gradle Toolchains download one (no local JDK 21 required).
+Ensure internet access on first run.
+- Classpath/engine mismatch: Keep the GraalVM artifacts aligned via the single `graalvm` version in `gradle/libs.versions.toml`.
+- Tests can’t find resources: Ensure paths start with `/functions/...` and use `getResourceAsStream` with UTF‑8 decoding as in the tests.

+## Tips
-Tip: The Project layout section points to the key files if you want to jump straight into the host code (Faas.kt) or the sample functions.
+- The Project layout section points to the key files if you want to jump straight into the host code (Faas.kt) or the sample functions.